tataata/taniaabanina.com/index.md

   </ul>
 </nav>

 Hi!
-I'm a web designer and front-end developer.
+I'm a frontend designer and developer.
 In the field since 2005.

 ## Beliefs